Best Android phones under $200 in 2024

 Get a pretty decent Android experience with these great budget picks.

-Believe it or not, the best Android phones under $200 are not a pile of junk as you might have imagined.
-Smartphone hardware and Android OS have both come a long way since a decade ago, and you can now find some impressive options in this price bracket.
-Spending more will obviously get you better performance and features, but if you're looking to get a phone for your second SIM or for your kid, there are some nifty options under $200.
+Spending more than $200 will obviously get you a better performing smartphone, but believe it or not, the best Android phones under $200 are actually not a pile of junk as you might have imagined.
+If you're looking to get a phone for your second SIM or for your kid, there are some nifty options in this segment.

 Patrick is a no-nonsense deal hunter with over 10 years of experience in the ecommerce space.
 Whether you’re interested in a new wireless carrier, smart home device, or Android phone, Patrick combines hands-on research with practical shopping advice to get you the answers you need.